MikroElektronika/mikrosdk_click_v2/clicks/thermo9/README.md

 >
 > This example shows capabilities of Thermo 9 Click by measuring
-> temperature every 3 seconds and displaying temperature in degrres Celsius
+> temperature every 3 seconds and displaying temperature in degrees Celsius
 > via USART terminal.
 >